giuseb/mork/README.md

 These are the key-value pairs that the `content` hash may contain:

-- **choices**: an array of integers, specifiying the number of items in the test (the length of the array) and the number of choices available for each item (the array values); if omitted, the maximum number of items and choices per item are printed
+- **choices**: an array of integers, specifiying the number of items in the test (the length of the array) and the number of choices available for each item (the array values); if omitted, the maximum number of items and choices per item allowed by the layout (see below) are printed
 - **header**: optional; a (sub)hash of key-value pairs defining the content of named header elements; in each pair, the key is the name of one header element, while the value is the rendered content; the actually available elements are defined in the `layout` (see below)
 - **barcode**: optional; an integer number, the sheet's unique identifier to be printed as a binary barcode along the bottom edge of the sheet

 ### layout

-The layout argument is also defined as a hash, but because of its length and since the layout often stays identical across many response sheets, it is usually more convenient to write the information in a YAML file and pass its path/filename to the `SheetPDF` constructor instead.
+The layout is also defined as a hash, but because of its length and since the layout often stays identical across many response sheets, it is usually more convenient to write the information in a YAML file and pass its path/filename to the `SheetPDF` constructor instead.
 Here is the YAML version of a standard layout hash.
 Please note that the parameters with an (*) in the comment have no effect on PDF production, but are relevant to OMR scan (see further below).

 ```yaml
 page_size:                # all measurements in mm